-From 2004 – 2014 I was the the owner, publisher and editor of Portland Family Magazine, a monthly print publication.
-In jest, it can be said that as the owner and publisher, I fulfilled the range of roles from janitor to the CEO.
-Being a business owner requires a vast spectrum of creativity, adaptability, resourcefulness.
-I spent a lot of time in the community, cultivating mutually beneficial revenue-driven partnerships, overseeing the editorial direction, and ensuring the quality of story-telling.
+From 2004 – 2014 I was owner, publisher and editor of Portland Family Magazine, a monthly print publication.
+In jest, it can be said that as owner and publisher, I fulfilled a range of roles from janitor to the CEO.
+Being a business owner requires creativity, adaptability, resourcefulness.
+I spent a lot of time in the community, cultivating mutually beneficial revenue-driven partnerships, overseeing the editorial direction, and ensuring quality of story-telling.
 People want positive stories about amazing things happening in the world to offset waves of sensationalized media.
-We deserve hope and being made aware of opportunities to make a difference.
+We deserve hope and opportunities to make a difference.
 Let’s be inspired by what’s possible.

-Other professional career notables include having once been selected by the Bill & Melinda Gates Foundation to be a featured speaker at a national grantee conference, writing several travel books for Fodor’s, being assigned national magazine features, having a regular newspaper column “In Mother Words,” and in my role as publisher and community leader, being frequently invited to appear as a guest on radio and television programs to discuss current events.
+Other professional career notables include being selected by the Bill & Melinda Gates Foundation to be a featured speaker at a national grantee conference, writing several travel books for Fodor’s, being assigned national magazine features, having a regular newspaper column “In Mother Words,” and in my role as publisher and community leader, frequently appearing as a guest on radio and television programs to discuss current events.

-Along the way of making a living, I also picked up a few passions.
+Along the way of making a living, I picked up a few passions.
 One is photography.
-I adore getting lost in life’s often overlooked details and then somehow finding them with a camera.
+I adore getting lost in life’s overlooked details and then finding them with a camera.
 Eventually I want to learn to photograph the night sky.

 Another passion is tequila.
 Yep, good ol’ hardy 100% blue weber agave.
-I spend a lot of time, through my hobby business, TequilaStarr, teaching classes, consulting and educating about how dynamic good tequila is; not the Jose Cuervo, bouncing beach ball, ugly sombrero-type, but rather the sophisticated, interesting and spirit-lifting type.
-There are hundreds to be discovered and appreciated.
-A personal mission is to make people believers who have sworn off tequila because of prior unpleasant encounters.
+I spend time, through my hobby business, TequilaStarr, teaching classes, consulting and educating about good tequila; not the Jose Cuervo, bouncing beach ball, ugly sombrero-type, but rather the sophisticated spirit-lifting type.
+A personal mission is to make people believers who’ve sworn off tequila from prior unpleasant encounters.

 I’ve donned myself a “cynical optimist.”
 I love good french fries.
 My favorite TV shows include Six Feet Under, Northern Exposure, The Office and Sex and the City.
-Though you will most likely find me listening to Led Zeppelin, Van Halen, I can also handle a dose of classical or flamenco guitar.
+You may find me listening to Led Zeppelin or a mix of 1970’s radio.
 I broke a fear barrier and went skydiving from 18,000 feet – that was a trip!
-My #1 bucket list item is to see the Northern Lights.
+My #1 bucket list item was to see the Northern Lights.
 This was accomplished in October, 2015.

-I’m married to the love of my life, Mark, and have two amazing kids, Alayna, 16 and Evan, 12.
-They remind me how precious and fleeting our borrowed time is.
+I’m married to the love of my life, Mark, and have two amazing kids, Alayna, 18 and Evan, 14.